rtxanson/d3choropleth/README.md

  * Load from TSV, or from a field in the topojson files.
  * Maybe more, which I'll document when the time comes...

+## Caveats

+ * This is pretty specific to the projection I'm working with, but maybe I'll fix that.
+ * No auto-resize events for responsive stuff
+ * Probably more... ;)

 ## Included Sample

  * The sample provided here includes random data for Minneapolis neighborhoods,